Missing Linux Libraries

 Other Common Missing Libraries

-When running some our tools on Linux, clients may get error messages related to missing libraries.
+When running some our tools on Linux, clients may experience missing library errors.

 ../bin/mmask: error while loading shared libraries: libncurses.so.5: cannot open shared object file: No such file or directory yum search curses yum install ncurses-libs.i686